 Very well, after working and creating this value, in exchange, the worker receives a wage.

-But the wage of the worker is equal to the value of his labour power, and not the value he created while labouring!
+But the wage of the worker is equal to the value of his labor power, and not the value they created while laboring!

-That means that while the worker is working, labouring, he creates value, creates value, creates value, but he receives the equivalent to the value of the labour power in the form of a wage.
+That means that while the worker is working, and laboring, they create value, create value, create value, but they receive the equivalent of the value of the labor power in the form of a wage.

-That is, what he creates has no connection with what he receives.
+That is, what they create has no connection with what they receive.

-What he receives has a connection with what he needs to live.
+What they receive has a connection with what they need to live.

 Imagine the following: If you have an 8-hour workday

-and in four hours you produce the equivalent value of your salary,
+and in four hours you produce the value equivalent to your salary,

 the other four hours you worked for free.

-This free labour we call it surplus labour .
+This free labor we call surplus labor.

-The value created in this surplus period is appropriated by the bourgeois in the form of the surplus value.
+The value created in this surplus period is appropriated by the bourgeois in the form of surplus value.

-Surplus value is the mechanism by which the bourgeois profits.
+Surplus value is the mechanism by which the bourgeois profit.

-And we have three types of surplus value: absolute, relative, extraordinary.
+And we have three types of surplus value: absolute, relative, and extraordinary.